andrakis/Elispidae/README.md

     * ***Other build targets coming soon***

-2. Open the `PocoLithp.sln` file in Visual Studio 2017 or higher.
+3. Open the Property Manager (`View -> Other Windows -> Property Manager` and add `conanbuildinfo.props` from the top level directory.

-3. Build or run normally
+4. Build or run normally

+**NOTE**: Switching build configurations requires performing steps 2 to 4 again to match the configuration.